 Hammer will perform daily housekeeping tasks each night.
-If you’re up late enough, it may kick off while you are working.
-If you want to stop the process after it’s already started (since it’s disk-intensive), John Marino has added the ‘abort-cleanup‘ command.
+If you're up late enough, it may kick off while you are working.
+If you want to stop the process after it's already started (since it's disk-intensive), John Marino has added the 'abort-cleanup

-If you want to use a scanner on DragonFly, install SANE.
-That is apparently all you need to do.
+If you want to use a scanner on DragonFly, install SANE

-Your unrelated comic link of the week: Finished page at the Toronto Comic Jam.
-I missed TCAF this year, dangit.
-It is awesome. (via)
+Your unrelated comic link of the week: Finished page at the Toronto Comic Jam

 This includes all the BSD material I didn't have time to get posted last week.
 I hope you have some time for reading today; there is a lot here.